Re. ACRONYMS

 Use ‘THINK’ instead of ‘Feel’ (Part 2)

-POSTS: “Emotions….” – there are 27 of them (in 2011 + Jan 2012) – in case anyone mistakenly thinks Emotions are being minimized 😱
+27 POSTS: “Emotions….” (in 2011 + Jan 2012) – in case you mistakenly think Emotions are being minimized 😱

 THINKING

 The human brain is built for language – mainly on the Left side – the mental tool that allows us to formulate ideas, & the cognitive rules for linking them together.
 Being able to think clearly & accurately needs a healthy, well developed top part of the brain.
-The frontal lobe, particularly the area furthest forward – the prefrontal cortex – is involved in sophisticated inter-personal thinking skills.
-Both left & right sides of it are used for interactive social competence, & the mental skills needed for our emotional well-being.

-USING ACCURATE LANGUAGE
+USING Accurate LANGUAGE accurately

-— we have internal permission to find out who we are, a day at a time
+• have internal permission to find out who we are, a day at a time

-Mental vagueness makes knowing that impossible, & inaccurate speech creates misunderstanding, so we stay isolated & hurt others.
+Mental vagueness makes knowing that impossible, & inaccurate speech creates misunderstanding, so we stay isolated, & hurt others.

 Instead, we need the right kind of info about such things as :

-— having healthy boundaries, to know when to talk or not
+⚬ develop healthy boundaries, to know when to talk or not

-— how to say things from the Adult ego state instead of from the WIC or PP
+⚬ say things from the Adult ego state instead of from the WIC or PP

-— who we’re talking to (sick family, loving mate, dumb boss….)
+⚬ who we’re talking to (sick family, loving mate, dumb boss….)

-— what’s appropriate to say in various situations, like when it’s ok to get personal, & when we’re over-sharing
+⚬ what’s appropriate to say in various situations, like when it’s ok to get personal, & when we’re over-sharing

 🌟 GROWTH